Air India Flight 101: Recent discoveries

 In September 2013, a French alpinist found a metal box marked with the Air India logo at the site of the plane crash on Mont Blanc containing rubies, sapphires and emeralds, valued at over €245,000, which he handed in to the police to be returned to the rightful owners.
-As no rightful owners were found, however, in December 2021, the gems were divided up equally between the alpinist and the Chamonix commune: each receiving €75,000.
+As no rightful owners were found, however, in December 2021, the gems were divided up equally between the alpinist and the Chamonix commune: each receiving an amount of stones equivalent to €75,000.
 As part of her research for her book Crash au Mont-Blanc, which tells the story of the two Air India crashes on the mountain, Françoise Rey found a record of a box of emeralds sent to a man named Issacharov in London, described by Lloyd's.
+On 11 October 2023, the part belonging to the alpinist was sold at an auction in Chambéry for €25,000.

 In 2017, Daniel Roche, a Swiss climber who has searched the Bossons Glacier for wreckage from Air India Flights 245 and 101, found human remains and wreckage including a Boeing 707 aircraft engine.
 In July 2020, as a result of melting of the glacier, Indian newspapers from 1966 were found in good condition.

+On June 4, 2020, a diplomatic bag containing newspapers and official mail was discovered.
+In 2021, a 'secret' document from the Indian Ministry of External Affairs was also discovered and in 2024, several film reels from the Smithsonian Astrophysical Observatory's artificial satellite tracking program, which had been aboard the plane bound for the United States.